Vhou-Atroph/build-a-cog/readme.md

 | test_cog.py
 ```

 Next, drop the three suit type models in your main directory. tt_a_ene_cga_zero.bam, tt_a_ene_cgb_zero.bam, and tt_a_ene_cgc_zero.bam are all in phase_3.5/models/char.
+Finally, you will need the suit icon model: ttr_m_gui_gen_cogIcons.bam.
+You can find this file in phase_3/models/gui.
 Once these files are in your directory, it should look like this:

 ```none
 | phase_3